-- (1) To be objective in its decision making and preserve neutrality in the information that results from its standards. - (2) To weigh the views of its constituents but ultimately to rely on its own judgment. - (3) To issue standards only when benefits are expected to exceed costs - (4) To minimise disruption when making needed changes - (5) To review past decisions and to make changes when necessary.
+- (1) To be objective in its decision making and preserve neutrality in the information that results from its standards. - (2) To weigh the views of its constituents but ultimately to rely on its own judgment. - (3) To issue standards only when benefits are expected to exceed costs - (4) To minimise disruption when making needed changes - (5)To review past decisions and to make changes when necessary.

-6.9 ADVISORY GROUPS IN INDIA
+6.8 ADVISORY GROUPS IN INDIA

-To assist the Standing Committee, Advisory Groups were constituted in different areas of the financial system under the Chairmanship of eminent experts, generally not holding official positions in government or other regulatory bodies in ten major areas - accounting and auditing, banking supervision, bankruptcy, corporate governance, data dissemination, fiscal transparency, insurance regulation, transparency of monetary and financial policies, payments and settlement system and securities market regulation.
-The Advisory Groups had, in general, the following terms of reference: -
+To assist the standing committee, advisory groups were constituted in different areas of the financial system under the chairmanship of eminent experts, generally not holding official positions in government or other regulatory bodies in ten major areas - accounting and auditing, banking supervision, bankruptcy, corporate governance, data dissemination, fiscal transparency, insurance regulation, transparency of monetary and financial policies, payments and settlement system and securities market regulation.
+The advisory groups had, in general, the following terms of reference: -

-- (i) to study present status of applicability and relevance and compliance of relevant standards and codes, - (ii) to review the feasibility of compliance and the time frame over which this could be achieved given the prevailing legal and institutional practices, - (iii) to compare the levels of adherence in India vis-a-vis in industrialised and also emerging economies particularly to understand India's position and prioritise actions on some of the more important codes and standards, and - (iv) to chalk out a course of action for achieving the best practices.
+- (i) to study present status of applicability and relevance and compliance of relevant standards and codes, - (ii) to review the feasibility of compliance and the time frame over which this could be achieved given the prevailing legal and institutional practices, - (iii) to compare the levels of adherence in India vis-a-vis the industrialised and emerging economies particularly to understand India's position and prioritise actions on some of the more important codes and standards, and - (iv) to chalk out a course of action for achieving the best practices.

-6.10 FUNCTIONS OF ASB
+6.9 FUNCTIONS OF ASB